 By far, the most famous of the African-American soldiers buried at Union Baptist is Powhatan Beaty.
 He was born a slave in Virginia and came to Cincinnati at a young age.
 He had won his freedom by the time the Civil War began in 1861.

-When the Union Army began forming all-black regiments in 1863, Beaty was eager to join.
+When the Union Army began forming all-Black regiments in 1863, Beaty was eager to join.
 He became a first sergeant in the 5th U.S. Colored Troops.
-In a September 1864 battle in his home state of Virginia, Beaty’s bravery, LaRue says, won him the highest honor a soldier can attain - the Medal of Honor.
+In a September 1864 battle in his home state of Virginia, Beaty’s bravery, LaRue says, won him the highest honor a soldier can attain — the Medal of Honor.

-While Beaty may be the most famous of the Union soldiers buried at the cemetery, but there are others worth noting.
+While Beaty may be the most famous of the Union soldiers buried at the cemetery, there are others worth noting.
 Privates Leander Howard and Charles Goff are both interred at Union Baptist Cemetery.
-They’re combat-wounded veterans of a legendary all-black unit, the 54th Massachusetts Infantry.
+They’re combat-wounded veterans of a legendary all-Black unit, the 54th Massachusetts Infantry.
 Abolitionist and former slave Frederick Douglass founded the regiment, which became the subject of a major motion picture in 1989.

 To LaRue and the students who worked on the project, Union Baptist Cemetery is a true Cincinnati treasure.